-We met with Helen Markes, Senior Lecturer & Subject Leader for our Extended BA (Hons) programme, to find out more about what our university has to offer for anyone looking to study a Foundation Diploma or Extended Degree, and how to decide which one is best for you.
+We met with Helen Markes, Senior Lecturer & Course Leader for our Extended BA (Hons) programme, to find out more about what our university has to offer for anyone looking to study a Foundation Diploma or Extended Degree, and how to decide which one is best for you.

 For prospective students who are already confident in their specialist subject area, Extended BA (Hons) Degrees allow students who may be returning to education after a break or perhaps without formal qualifications to study their practice, and it also guarantees them a place on our full undergraduate programme.

 The Foundation Diploma course prepares students for progression to one of our outstanding bachelor’s degree programmes here at Arts University Plymouth, or to study at degree level at other prestigious universities.
 Previous Foundation Diploma students have gone on to study at the University of Cambridge and University College London and at specialist arts institutions such as Goldsmiths, Central St Martins, Glasgow School of Art and The Bartlett School of Architecture.

 Helen is one of the longest-standing members of staff at Arts University Plymouth, with 30 years of experience teaching at the university.
 We chatted with Helen to discuss the benefits of both courses.

 Can you tell us about the Foundation Diploma in Art & Design?